nk3750/apple-health-bot/README.md

 ##  License

-This project is protected under the [SELECT-A-LICENSE](https://choosealicense.com/licenses) License.
+This project is protected under the MIT License.
 For more details, refer to the [LICENSE](https://choosealicense.com/licenses/) file.

 ---

 ##  Acknowledgments

-- List any resources, contributors, inspiration, etc. here.
+-

 [**Return**](#-overview)